yjyao/practical-python/Notes/03_Program_organization/04_Modules.md

 >>>
 ```

-Once you’ve done that, try importing some of the programs you
+Once you've done that, try importing some of the programs you
 previously wrote.
 You should see their output exactly as before.
 Just to emphasize, importing a module runs its code.